 What is Mindfulness

 Mindfulness is a practice with its roots in the ancient traditions of contemplative thought and meditation.
 At its essence it is the gentle practice of coming to observe or witness our thoughts, emotions and environment so that rather than reacting to them, as we so often do, we learn to respond having considered them calmly.
-When beginning this practice many of us are surprised by the sheer volume of thoughts that seem to flood through our mind.
+When beginning this practice the sheer volume of thoughts that seem to flood through our mind surprises many of us.
 With time we can often start to see emerging patterns, little scripts that seem to run, without conscious decision or control, that lead to certain unwanted behaviours or events that keep happening in our lives.
 With practice we come to learn that we are separate to our thoughts and emotions and rather than being a slave to them, we observe and acknowledge them, and then make a healthier choice as to what we need.

 Mindfulness has been proven, through extensive credible research, to help with depression, anxiety and stress amongst others.
 It has a deeply calming effect on those that practice it regularly as well as an increased sense of conscious awareness.